I want more say in my treatment

 You can make a complaint and argue that you should have more say over your treatment.
 You can learn more about this by using the I want to make a complaint option in this web app.

 You can ask for a second psychiatric opinion to review your treatment.
-If you have an advance statement, you can give this to the psychiatrist.
+If you have an advance statement of preferences, you can give this to the psychiatrist.
 You can ask the second psychiatric opinion to discuss treatment options in the review.

 Three common ways to get a second opinion are: